Kisan Kathore

 Kisan Shankar Kathore (born 19 September 1955) is politician from Ambernath, Thane, in Maharashtra state of India.
 He was Sarpanch of Sagaon Group Gram Panchayat (Tal-Ambernath) between 1978 and 1992.
 He also worked as President of Thane Zilla Parishad from 2002 to 2004.
 He moved from Nationalist Congress Party to Bharatiya Janata Party in October 2014.

 He contested 2004 Maharashtra Legislative Assembly election from Ambernath as NCP candidate.
 He defeated Shiv Sena strong leader & former Labour Minister Sabir Shaikh.
-After Delimitation of Assembly Constituency of 2008 his Ambernath constituency became reserved for SC.
-Therefore he contested 2009 Maharashtra Legislative Assembly election from Murbad seat and defeated NCP rebel & four term MLA Gotiram Pawar.
-In 2014 assembly election he switched to BJP & won again for third term from Murbad.
+After the Delimitation of Assembly Constituency of 2008, his Ambernath constituency became reserved for SC.
+Therefore he contested 2009 Maharashtra Legislative Assembly election from Murbad seat and defeated NCP rebel & four-term MLA Gotiram Pawar.
+In the 2014 assembly election, he switched to BJP & won again for a third term from Murbad.